 - Owned and non-owned automobile liability

-- Employee dishonesty
+- Employee dishonesty (also known as fidelity bond coverage)

-Recommended coverages include:
+ACC recommended coverages include:

 - Directors and officers or public officials' liability

-Need help determining if your agency meets HUD's insurance requirements?
+Need assistance navigating HUD's insurance requirements?